 SIP in Nepal 2023: Everything you need to Know

-SIP stands for Systematic Investment Plan, and there is currently four active SIP in Nepal, of which three are equity and one is a debt fund.
+SIP stands for Systematic Investment Plan, and there is currently seven active SIP in Nepal, of which five are equity and one is a debt fund.

 SIP allows investors to make regular investments (monthly, quarterly, semi-annually, or annually) with a minimum of Rs 1000 in Nepal in a mutual fund scheme instead of a lump sum investment.